 - Drug Charges

-Choosing the right lawyer can be the difference between your case going in your favor and being deprived of your rights and freedoms.
-Unlike other Smithville criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can rest easy knowing that you can contact your Smithville, MO criminal defense lawyer 24/7 to discuss the facts of your case, legal strategy, or anything else.
-No matter where you are, the time of day, or your present circumstances, you will have a direct line to your attorney to listen and understand you in your time of need.
+Working with the right lawyer can be the difference between your case going in your way and losing your rights and freedoms.
+Unlike other Smithville criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Waterkotte, you can rest easy knowing that you can contact your Smithville, MO criminal defense lawyer at any time, day or night, to talk about the facts of your case, legal strategy, or anything else.
+No matter where you are, the time of day, or your present circumstances, you will have a dedicated line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be fine and they will not give you any more trouble.
-However, this is a rare occurrence, and you should take any criminal investigation seriously and be ready to call a veteran St. Louis criminal defense lawyer at any time.
+If you ever get in trouble with the police, you may believe that if you “lay low” or say the right thing, you will be fine and they will not hassle you further.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not believe you should call a criminal defense lawyer, but calling one could vastly improve the outcome of your case.
-Here are a few scenarios where calling a Smithville defense lawyer is the right move to make:
+It is 100% possible that you may not think you need to chat with a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
+Here are a few scenarios where calling a Smithville defense lawyer is the right decision:

-- When officers “just want to ask questions”.
-If you were near a crime scene and had nothing at all to do with it, it’s fine to talk to the police.
-However, you still need to watch your mouth, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
-An inexperienced or overzealous officer could read your account the wrong way and think that you are a person of interest.
-If police want your witness statement, request if you can make an appointment with the officer.
-This way, you can call an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police emphasizes that you were an innocent bystander.
-If the facts of your case are less obvious and could make you a suspect, you should hire a criminal defense lawyer to safeguard your rights.
+- When police “just want to ask questions”.
+If you were at the scene of a crime and had nothing at all to do with it, it’s logical to talk to the police.
+However, you still need to mind your words, as the police did not directly see what happened: after all, this is why they are looking for witnesses in the first place.
+An inexperienced or excited officer could read your account the wrong way and consider you a prime suspect.
+If police want your witness statement, request if you can make an appointment with a detective.
+This way, you can talk to an attorney, go over what you saw and how you fit into the situation, and make sure what you say to the police leaves no doubt that you were an innocent bystander.
+If the facts of your case are murky and could lead to you being a person of interest, you should hire a criminal defense lawyer to safeguard your rights.

-- When police want you to sign something.
-Police cannot compel you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily curtails their power to obtain search warrants or make you grant access to personal data.
-However, police will sometimes ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
-If the police want you to sign one of these forms, politely decline and request to talk with a lawyer.
-Voluntarily permitting the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is key to know your rights at all times.
+- When police want you to sign paperwork.
+Police cannot compel you to do anything unless they have a reasonable hunch that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly sanctions their power to obtain search warrants or make you grant access to personal information.
+However, police will from time to time ask you to sign “releases”, which allow them to get blood tests or scans to see if you had drugs or alcohol in your system.
+If the police want you to sign one of these papers, politely say no and ask to speak with a lawyer.
+Voluntarily permitting the police to gain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is key to know your rights at all times.

 - When you have been arrested for a crime.
 This is the most undoubtable time you need a criminal defense lawyer in Smithville, MO.
-If you are ever arrested by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without an attorney being present, and call a Smithville criminal defense lawyer who can help you stand up against charges and accusations.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any interrogation without a lawyer in the room, and call a Smithville criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Smithville, MO

-If there’s one thing that Smithville drivers do not like to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Smithville, MO know that local municipal law enforcement uses traffic tickets not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the municipality you are driving through has a dwindling property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Smithville drivers do not like to see behind them, it’s the distinctive sight of police sirens pulling them over for a moving violation.
+Motorists all over Smithville, MO know that local municipal law enforcement uses traffic tickets not to keep roads safe, but sometimes as a way to fill city coffers (especially if the municipality you were pulled over in has a dwindling property tax base, or indeed does not levy property tax on homeowners).

-Being given a traffic ticket in Smithville, MO isn’t just a nuisance, it’s also a drain on your finances.
-If you choose to pay your Smithville traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
-Depending on the severity of your offense, you could be looking at a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets generally cannot be struck from your driving record for a minimum of three years, as well, meaning that if you are pulled over another time during this period you could be facing increased penalties.
+Being written a traffic ticket in Smithville, MO isn’t just a pain, it’s also a financial penalty.
+If you choose to pay your Smithville traffic ticket, you effectively plead guilty to the charges you were accused of and they go on your driving record.
+Depending on the degree of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets usually cannot be expunged from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this period you could be facing stiffer penalties.

-More and more Smithville drivers are choosing Combs Waterkotte as their Smithville traffic ticket lawyer, and with good reason.
-Combs Waterkotte brings unparalleled legal knowledge to all its cases, even minor moving violations.
-Our firm works non-stop to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance rates) or have your ticket dismissed due to police error.
-Most importantly, our top-notch Smithville traffic ticket lawyer services come at an exceptional value, giving you access to first-rate legal services at a price you can afford If you have recently been issued a traffic ticket in Smithville, MO and do not want it to stay on your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of getting your Smithville traffic ticket fixed.
+A growing number of Smithville drivers are choosing Combs Waterkotte as their Smithville traffic ticket lawyer, and for good reason.
+Combs Waterkotte brings unparalleled legal knowledge to every one of its cases, even minor moving violations.
+Our firm works tirelessly to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, do not stay on your record or affect insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Most importantly, our exceptional Smithville traffic ticket lawyer services come at an excellent value, giving you access to first-rate legal services at a price you can afford If you have recently been given a traffic ticket in Smithville, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Smithville traffic ticket fixed.

 Other cases we take on in Smithville, MO include: